Graphic by Tim Mossholder on Unsplash.com

 Why a club.
-Do you have savings?
-Do you wish you could invest them in locally-owned companies and projects that advance the well being of everyone in your community — instead of in huge corporations that have no accountability and don ’t add anything to the local economy?
+Do you have savings, investments, or a retirement account?
+Do you wish you could invest that money in locally-owned companies and projects that advance the well being of everyone in your community — instead of in huge corporations that have no accountability and don ’t add anything to the local economy?

 Investment Clubs are a way to fund great local projects — especially ones that have difficulty getting other funding — without the costly burdens of regulation and reporting.

 The basic idea is that we each put $100 or more in the pool, then we get together quarterly (online or in person) to make investment decisions.

 If you want to know when a Common Good Investment Club is starting in your area, click here: